 This is especially interesting because unlike Gatsby, Myrtle, and George, who actively hope and dream of a better life, Daisy and Tom are described as bored and “careless,” and end up instigating a large amount of tragedy through their own recklessness.

-In other words, income inequality and the vastly different starts in life the characters have strongly affects their outcomes.
+In other words, income inequality and the vastly different starts in life the characters have strongly affected their outcomes.
 The way they choose to live their lives, their morality (or lack thereof), and how much they dream doesn’t seem to matter.
 This, of course, is tragic and antithetical to the idea of the American Dream, which claims that class should be irrelevant and anyone can rise to the top.

 Daisy as a Personification of the American Dream